ICTU/quality-time/components/database/README.md

 `libncursesw6` are required by `bash`, `procps`, and `util-linux`, and `ncurses-base` provides the terminfo that `mongosh` and `bash` use for interactive terminal rendering.
 The base image now ships the fixed `ncurses` version, so these findings are clear without a manual upgrade.

+### Linter exceptions

+- **DL3008** (pin apt versions) is intentionally ignored: `--only-upgrade` pulls the latest security patch rather than a fixed version, and the guard above bounds the minimum.
+It is the only ignore the `Dockerfile` carries.

 ### Runtime user